darktable-org/dtdocs/content/contributing/workflow.md

 ## One-time setup

-Perform the follwing steps once on your computer to preprase it for working with the documentation.
+Perform the follwing steps once on your computer to prepare it for working with the documentation.
 If you already have GitHub SSH keys setup, you do not need to set them up again.

 1. Go to `https://github.com/darktable-org/dtdocs`
 2. Press the `Fork` button and then the `Create fork` button